-Wildlife: cute, not good pets
+Wildlife: cute, but not good pets

 0